E-goi/EGTracker/README.md

 ## Usage

-Add this Library to your Pod file.
+This Library allows the user to track events from his iOS Apps to the E-Goi server.

 ## Requirements